kurasaiteja/fetch-backend-takehome/README.md

 **Efficiency**: By deferring the points calculation to the GET call, we ensure that resources are not wasted on calculations for receipts that might not be queried for points immediately or at all.

-**Caching***: Once the points are calculated, they are stored in the points store, making subsequent retrievals faster and more efficient.
+**Caching**: Once the points are calculated, they are stored in the points store, making subsequent retrievals faster and more efficient.

+## Locking Mechanism for Thread Safety

+**Purpose**: A simple locking mechanism is used to manage concurrent access to the in-memory stores (receiptsStore and pointsStore).
+This ensures that only one request can modify the stores at a time, preventing race conditions and ensuring data integrity.

+**Assumption**: Each operation that modifies the in-memory stores is atomic and can be completed quickly, minimizing the likelihood of collisions and lock contention.

+**Benefits**:

+**Thread Safety**: Ensures that concurrent requests do not interfere with each other, preventing data corruption.

+**Data Integrity**: Maintains the consistency of the data stored in the in-memory stores, ensuring that receipts and points are accurately recorded and retrieved.

+**Disadvantages of using above approach:**
+The single global lock can become a bottleneck, especially under high traffic conditions.
+If multiple users are trying to process receipts or fetch points simultaneously, they will be forced to wait for the lock to be released.
+This can significantly degrade the performance and responsiveness of the application.